 Immunizations First on Back-to-School List

-SPOKANE, Wash. – Aug 14, 2012 – To the dismay of many area children, the end of summer break is right around the corner, which means it’s time to get ready for school.
-And with whooping cough numbers at epidemic levels, at the top of every parent’s back-to-school list should be ensuring children are fully immunized.
+SPOKANE, Wash. – To the dismay of many area children, the end of summer break is right around the corner, which means it is almost time to get ready for school.
+And with outbreaks of whooping cough, influenza, and chickenpox in our state in the last few years, and a large measles outbreak just across the border in Canada, at the top of every parent's checklist should be ensuring their children are fully immunized.